ecoronado92/towards_data_science/hierarchical_models/lmm/R/README.md

-# Hierarchical / Multilevel / Mixed Effects Models in R
+# Linear Hierarchical / Multilevel / Mixed Effects Models in R

 Repo contains materials covering how to implementing, diagnose and evaluate a linear hierarchical model using a Bayesian framework.